VigneshwaranS13/csharp/udmey/Beginner/8Text/Strings.md

 - ToLower()
 - ToUpper()
-- Trim() -- used to remove whitespace
+- Trim() -- used to remove whitespace at the end of the string

 2 Searching